Hi, I'm Travis

 Branding Concept for Meinhardt Hong Kong

-Meinhardt is a leading global planning, engineering and project management company.
-With offices in the country’s top administrative and business cities – Beijing, Shanghai, Hong Kong and Shenzhen – they are right in the heart of rapid infrastructure and urban developments.
-Its logo is recognised across the globe and represented its unique standpoint and strategy in the industry.
+Meinhardt is a leading global planning, engineering and project management company, with offices in major cities including Beijing, Shanghai, Hong Kong and Shenzhen.
+Its logo is globally recognised and reflects the company’s precision-driven approach and strategic positioning within the built environment sector.

 Design Overview